-This explains why GPS works perfectly under clear sky and is lacking functionality in woods or in small alleys with buildings all around.
+This explains why GPS works perfectly under clear sky and lacks functionality in woods or in small alleys with buildings all around.

-When updating the GPS position more often like we do during an active Live Mode session the data comes in very fast.
+When updating the GPS position more often, such as during an active Live Mode session, the data comes in very fast.
 Slight deviations in signal running time can cause dislocations or from the actual position.

 Examples of poor GPS data